 IP Inclusive Week 2019 ran from 11-17 November.
 Loads of our supporters joined in, either with IP Inclusive events or with their own in-house activities.
 We also launched our fifth community, IP Ability, and a new Midlands network.
+And we ran our first ever diversity survey, to gather some basic benchmarking data to help inform our 2020 plans and evaluate our future progress.
+You can read about the survey results on our “Diversity data for the IP sector” page.

 Our first ever “IP Inclusive Week” took place from 12-18 November 2018.
 Its aims were to: